jellyfin-archive/jellyfin-docs/general/clients/web-config.md

 The Jellyfin Web default interface can be configured using the `config.json` file in the webroot.
 Where this is and how to edit it depends on the installation method.

+We recommend obtaining the [stable](https://github.com/jellyfin/jellyfin-web/blob/release-10.7.z/src/config.json) or the [unstable](https://github.com/jellyfin/jellyfin-web/blob/master/src/config.json) default version of the file to pre-populate your configuration directory before starting Jellyfin for the first time; unlike most other components of this directory, it will not be created automatically.

 ### Debian/Ubuntu/Fedora/CentOS Packages

 The configuration can be found at `/usr/share/jellyfin/web/config.json`.
 This file is registered as a configuration file by the Debian packages, and any changes to the defaults will be handled by `apt` on upgrade.